 A network vulnerability is a flaw in the design, implementation or operation of a system that enables malicious actors to exploit it.

-A network can be made up of many different types of devices and networks, which means there are myriad of security vulnerabilities waiting for exploitation – weaknesses within your enterprise’s network security could allow an attacker access to confidential data such as customer information, intellectual property or financial records.
+A network can be made up of many different types of devices and networks, which means there are myriad of security vulnerabilities including network device vulnerabilities waiting for exploitation – weaknesses within your enterprise’s network security could allow an attacker access to confidential data such as customer information, intellectual property or financial records.

-What are the different types of vulnerabilities in cyber security?
+What are the different types of vulnerabilities in network security?

 The non-physical network vulnerabilities like the name usually affect stored information or system software.
 An excellent example of a non-physical network vulnerability is using an outdated operating system with the latest security patches.
 Such systems that have not received the latest security patches could get infected with viruses.
 When they do, they become a threat as they can transfer their viruses to the entire network system.